By: Team SE-EDU Since: Jun 2016 Licence: MIT

 Alternative 2: Implement a queue structure.

 Pros: User can type "dir 1 2 3" to store all the data needed.
-Use another command like "next_dir" to show directions instead of typing the dir
+Use another command like "next_dir" to show directions instead of typing the dir command again.

 Cons: Data structure implementation requires extensive test coverage, longer to deploy and needs a limit on how many places can it store.